NAME | SYNOPSIS | DESCRIPTION | [PARTITION] SECTION OPTIONS | SPECIFIERS | ENVIRONMENT | EXAMPLES | SEE ALSO | NOTES | COLOPHON |

 the new size.
 The values should be specified as multiples of

-4096 bytes, and are rounded upwards (in case of
+4096 bytes, and are rounded upwards (in case of SizeMinBytes=)

-SizeMinBytes=) or downwards (in case of SizeMaxBytes=)
+or downwards (in case of SizeMaxBytes=) otherwise.
+If the

-otherwise.
-If the backing device does not provide enough
+backing device does not provide enough space to fulfill the

-space to fulfill the constraints placing the partition will
+constraints placing the partition will fail.
+For partitions

-setting of Priority= (see above) the partition might be
+(see above) the partition might be dropped and the placing

-minimum size constraint of 10M and no maximum size constraint
+10M and no maximum size constraint is set.

 Added in version 245.